Application Deadline: January 15, 2018

 - Application details (time frame, amount, etc.)

-- Core Question: State your project’s core question in 1-3 sentences and say why it is important to the church in North America.
+- Core Question: In 1-3 sentences, state your project’s core question—framed as a question—and say why it is important to the church in North America.

 - Project Summary: Summarize your project in approximately 200 words.